nixworks/public/news/2012/02/10/index.md

 ##### Histadrut
 ### [A Histadrut general strike in Israel continues for a third day with banks, ports and the Tel Aviv Stock Exchange closed. ](/news/2012/02/10/a-histadrut-general-strike-in-israel-continues-for-a-third-day-with-banks-ports-and-the-tel-aviv-stock-exchange-closed.md)
-_Context: Tel Aviv Stock Exchange, Histadrut, general strike, Israel_
+_Context: Histadrut, Israel, general strike, Tel Aviv Stock Exchange_

 ##### Reuters
 ### [Reuters cites sources "familiar with the matter" as saying that Google will soon receive approval from both the European Union and the United States for its proposed acquisition of Motorola Mobility. ](/news/2012/02/10/reuters-cites-sources-familiar-with-the-matter-as-saying-that-google-will-soon-receive-approval-from-both-the-european-union-and-the-unite.md)